ZainabOmar/Fcompany/README.md

 <img src="src/assets/img/sign.png">
 <br><br></center>

--Now you have the account, you should be able to see the your company main page and start interact with collegues.
+-Now you have the account, you should be able to see your company main page and start interact with collegues.
 <br><br>
 <center>
 <img src="src/assets/img/company-page.png">